-With significant support from the Centers for Disease Control and Prevention, the Research and Surveillance Workgroup developed a targeted set of indicators to better allow states to monitor the preconception health and preconception care of their populations.
-The Research and Surveillance Workgroup of the Preconception Health and Health Care Initiative have focused significant attention on developing a systematic process to evaluate, prioritize, and select 10 indicators that state maternal and child health programs can use for preconception health surveillance.
+Data is an important component of improving preventive care for women.
+Clinical and population data is important to allow clinics, health systems, and states to monitor the preconception health and preconception care of their populations.
+The Research and Surveillance Workgroup of the Preconception Health and Health Care Initiative have focused significant attention on developing a systematic process to evaluate, prioritize, and select indicators that state maternal and child health programs can use for preconception health surveillance.
 Groups of clinicians have likewise been developing and refining approaches to using clinical data to assess change.

 - Preconception Health Indicators for Public Health Surveillance, Journal of Women’s Health, 2018